Adroiti/docs-for-code-review-tools/RuboCop/Lint-CircularArgumentReference.md

-Pattern: Lint/CircularArgumentReference
+Pattern: Circular argument reference

 Issue: -

 ## Description

 This cop checks for circular argument references in optional keyword arguments and optional ordinal arguments.

 This cop mirrors a warning produced by MRI since 2.2.